Audio-Technica reveals world's first headsets designed specifically for live streamers

-(Pocket-lint) - Over at CES 2023 Audio-Technica has revealed two new headsets - the ATH-M50xSTS and ATH-M50xSTS-USB both of which are designed specifically for live streamers.
+Over at CES 2023 Audio-Technica has revealed two new headsets - the ATH-M50xSTS and ATH-M50xSTS-USB both of which are designed specifically for live streamers.

 In a world where the number of people looking to get into content creation and live streaming is constantly on the rise, there's clearly a need for more streaming gear.
 These headsets are designed to offer everything streamers need in one convenient package.